Professor D J Hunter, Director of CPPH

 - Hunter, David J (2010).
 Reflections on the Use of Knowledge and Regulation: The Case of WHO and Mental Health in Europe. www.knowandpol.eu, KNOW & POL.

-- Hunter, David J (2010).
-What makes people healthy and what makes thim ill?
-On-line.
+- Hunter, David J. (2010).
+What makes people healthy and what makes them ill?.
+On-line, Improvement and Development Agency.

 - Hunter, David J, Barry, M & McCulloch, A (2008).
 A Review of Scotland's National Programme for Improving Mental Health and Wellbeing 2003-2006.
 Edinburgh, NHS Scotland.